 Toyota Motor Corp.
 (7203) and Honda Motor Co. led the industry with June sales gains of 60 percent and 49 percent, respectively.
 The Japan-based automakers missed eight analysts’ average estimate for increases of 66 percent and 51 percent.

-Marketing campaigns tied to tomorrow’s U.S. Independence Day holiday helped boost sales in the last week of the month, said Ken Czubay, Ford (F)’s U.S. sales chief.
+Marketing campaigns tied to tomorrow’s U.S. Independence Day holiday helped boost sales in the last week of the month, said Ken Czubay, Ford (F:US)’s U.S. sales chief.

 “We definitely saw an improvement in the last seven, eight, nine days,” Czubay said today on a conference call.
 “It’s always been a good time to buy around the Fourth of July.
 I think ourselves and our competitors came out, causing a good stir in the marketplace.”
 Incentive spending was down slightly from May, he said, adding that new models helped attract buyers.